Concept & Design

 Flanking either side of the chefs island are two cozy nooks, each appointed with plush velvet armchairs and custom brushed granite dining tables.
 On one side, a monumental Murano crystal chandelier, designed by Maison Bonhomme in collaboration with the Venetian masters, hangs underneath a 20-foot-high skylight.

 Porto’s Atrium channels the feeling of a weekend dinner at a fabulous country home; the crackling sound of wood burning in a nearby wheel grill fills the room and stirs the senses for gatherings of up to 50.
 Calacatta marble and antique brass tables paired with plush velvet armchairs are the perfect seats for couples while an antique 20th century French truck panel table provides seating for larger groups.
+Antique French sardine traps were repurposed to create one-of-a-kind chandeliers throughout the Atrium.
 On warmer days, the atrium’s sliding windows allow the space to become indoor-outdoor.
 Pro tip: ask to be seated at the atrium’s chef’s counter.